Eurico149/eureka-SAS/README.md

-# SAS (Statefull Authentification Service)
+# Eureka-SAS

-eureka-SAS is a stateful authentication service that provides a secure and efficient way to manage user sessions.
+Eureka-SAS is a stateful authentication service that provides a secure and efficient way to manage user sessions.
+It is designed to handle user authentication in a scalable and lightweight manner, making it suitable for modern web applications.

 # Stack
 - Typescript